gurnoor121198/nd00333-capstone/starter_file/README.md

 ![alt text](image-10.png)
 We can see the best model that we got through hyper parameter tuning.
 ![alt text](image-11.png)
 We can see the job completed successfully.
+It took around 12 minutes for the job to finish.
 ![alt text](image-18.png)

 ### Results